Foso/gtvmonkey-scripts/Readme.md

 Write your Kotlin Code inside **src/main/kotlin**.
 The **main()** will be executed first by the userscript.

 ## Hot Reload
 When you use **gradle -t build** inside your project folder, Gradle will detect all changes to your Kotlin Code and metadata.txt file, and will compile and generate a new userscript on every change.
+The detection of changes on the userscript depends on your used addon.
+E.g. Violentmonkey supports tracking of file changes in Chrome (https://violentmonkey.github.io/posts/how-to-edit-scripts-with-your-favorite-editor/) and it can detect changes on a new generated userscript.

+##